 Psychology is offered at Hayes School for Key Stage Five students.
-The AS is offered as a stand-alone option for year 12 students at the end of the first year.
-The A-level is offered for those who continue with Psychology in year 13.
+The course is linear in nature which means that students will sit their final examinations at the end of year 13.

-Grade 5 or above in English and Maths and ideally a BB in Double Science or a B in Biology.
+Grade 5 or above in English and Maths and ideally a 5/5 in Double Science or a 5 in Biology.

 Psychology is the scientific study of the mind and behaviour.
 Psychologists develop explanations and theories to help them to predict people’s behaviour in different situations.
 These theories or explanations are tested by psychologists using research studies.
 You will learn to develop a keen grasp for the scientific nature of psychological research, including how it should be conducted, analysed and reported.